<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=947163533434418&amp;ev=PageView&amp;noscript=1">

 Open Layout

 Aging-in-place house plans must account for wheelchair use.
 Even if you or your family don't use one yet, it's always a possibility.
-One of the best ways to accommodate someone in a wheelchair is to opt for an open layout.

-Open layouts are a must in design for older adults because they have fewer doors, corners, turns, and hard-to-navigate areas than closed floor plans; this makes everyday life easier for someone in a wheelchair.
 Imagine navigating several doorways, bulky furniture, or multiple rooms in a wheelchair to get from the living room to the bathroom.
 Sounds exhausting, right?
-An open floor plan ensures that doesn't happen.
+An open floor plan ensures that it doesn't happen.

+One of the best ways to accommodate someone in a wheelchair is to opt for an open layout.
+Open layouts are a must in design for older adults because they have fewer doors, corners, turns, and hard-to-navigate areas than closed floor plans; this makes everyday life easier for someone in a wheelchair or experiencing reduced mobility.

 Enlarged Hallways & Doorways

-Similarly, aging-in-place home plans need enlarged hallways and doorways for walkers, scooters, and wheelchairs.
-A standard door opening is around 24 inches; according to the Americans with Disabilities Act, accessible entrances should be at least 32 inches wide.
-Your hallways should be at least three feet wide — and four is even better!
-If you plan to put a side table or other furniture in your hallway, you'll want to make your halls larger than three feet because you need three feet of empty space for an accessible hallway.
+If you plan to put a side table or other furniture in your hallway, you'll want to make your hallways larger than three feet because you need three feet of empty space for an accessible hallway.
 While fiddling with the doors, swap your knobs out for door handles, which are easier to use for those with arthritis.

 Main Floor Bedroom & Bath

-Stairs are dangerous for anyone — even more so for those with limited mobility.
-Eliminate fears of falling altogether by placing at least one bedroom and full bathroom on the main floor.
-Doing so will make starting and ending the day a more enjoyable hazard-free experience for everyone.
-We recommend creating an ensuite bathroom attached to the bedroom, so it's easy to get to the bathroom from the bed in the middle of the night.
-Also, for age-in-place bathroom design, ensure your space is large enough to accommodate a 360-degree turn by a wheelchair.
+We recommend creating an ensuite bathroom attached to the bedroom so it's easy to get to the bathroom from the bed in the middle of the night.
+Also, for an age-in-place bathroom design, ensure your space is large enough to accommodate a 360-degree turn by a wheelchair.

 No-Lip Walk-In Shower

 Getting to and from the shower is much easier without a curb to hop over.
 Plus, walk-in showers are the epitome of bathroom luxury.
 Go for one with glass doors, or try an open wet room (which has no doors) to open up your bathroom and show off your beautiful new tiles.
-While you're at it, install a shower bench — so someone can sit while bathing — and an adjustable, handheld showerhead that makes rinsing a breeze from any position.

 Bathroom Grab Bars

 Before moving from the bathroom, we have to talk about grab bars.
-Since the bathroom is a fall-prone area, installing numerous grab bars — which double as towel holders — throughout the space can save you from an unfortunate trip to the hospital.
+Since the bathroom is a fall-prone area, installing numerous grab bars, which double as towel holders, throughout the space can save you from an unfortunate trip to the hospital.

 Create your age-in-place haven with this Custom Home Building Guide from PAXISgroup.